 The HIPAA Privacy Rule isn’t the only standard that applies here, however.
 The Security Rule can also come into play, particularly when it comes to sending electronically protected health information, or e-PHI.
 According to HIPAA, “The Security Rule does not expressly prohibit the use of email for sending e-PHI.
 However, the standards for access control, integrity, and transmission security require covered entities to implement policies and procedures to restrict access to, protect the integrity of, and guard against unauthorized access to e-PHI.”
 This includes not only policies, but encryption as well.
 Healthcare organizations must use encryption to safely transmit sensitive e-PHI over an open network.

 Considerations for compliant email

 While much of compliance depends upon usage, the email platform itself must also be compliant.
 Not all email systems are by default aligned with HIPAA guidelines.
-In fact, most free services – including Gmail, Yahoo Mail and others – do not have the proper protections in place to be used for e-PHI, either within the body of the email or as an attachment.
+In fact, most free services, including Gmail, Yahoo Mail and others, do not have the proper protections in place for sending communications containing e-PHI, either within the body of the email or as an attachment.
 You should not use these within a healthcare setting.